WallStreetMojo

 What is an Error?

-For example, if you try to delete the sheet which is not there, then obviously we cannot execute that line of code.
+For example, if you try to delete the sheet which is not there, then obviously, we cannot execute that line of code.

-But we have a statement in VBA to handle all these kinds of errors, i.e., “On Error” statement.
+But we have a statement in VBA to handle all these kinds of errors, i.e., the “On Error” statement.

 VBA On Error